Shopping ads policies

 Google wants users to trust that information about them will be respected and handled with appropriate care.
 As such, our advertising partners should not misuse this information, nor collect it for unclear purposes or without appropriate security measures.

-Examples of user information that must be handled with care: full name; email address; postal address; phone number; national identity, pension, national insurance number, tax ID, healthcare information, or driving licence number; birth date or mother's maiden name in addition to any of the above information; financial status; political affiliation; sexual orientation; race or ethnicity; religion.
+Examples of user information that must be handled with care: full name; email address; mailing address; phone number; national identity, pension, social security, tax ID, health care, or driver's license number; birth date or mother's maiden name in addition to any of the above information; financial status; political affiliation; sexual orientation; race or ethnicity; religion.

 Examples of irresponsible data collection and use: Obtaining the following data over non-secure SSL (https://) server connections: